In-Depth Issues:

 The rest of the captives are believed to be in the hands of smaller terror groups like Palestinian Islamic Jihad, PFLP, Mujahideen Brigades, al-Nasser Salah al-Deen Brigades, and al-Aqsa Martyrs' Brigades.

-While Sinwar is demanding the release of Hamas prisoners as a priority, these groups want prisoners from their own ranks on the list.
+While Sinwar is demanding the release of Hamas prisoners as a priority,

 They insist that any deal includes the release of all terrorists from Israeli jails, including 1,236 murderers who have been sentenced to life imprisonment.

-Top Hamas Official Mashaal Urges Resumption of Suicide Bombings Against Israel (Times of Israel)
+Top Hamas Official Mashaal Urges Resumption of Suicide Bombings Against Israel ( Times of Israel)

 Top Hamas official Khaled Mashaal called on Wednesday in Istanbul for a resumption of suicide bombings, saying that Hamas wanted to "return to [suicide] operations."